junjiezhujason/aegis/README.md

     python3 app.py --port 5000 --folder ${LOCALPATH}

-The current version only supports human and mouse annotations.
-However, the source code can be easily be  modified to include other species.
+You can modify the port as well.
+Note that both the port and the folder options are required.

-If this is your first time running AEGIS, it might take a while to download the gene and go annotations, mainly the following files:
+If this is your first time running AEGIS and you did not download our cached files, AEGIS will automatically download the latest gene and go annotations.
+This may take a while, and the following files will be automatically generated inside the local directory:

     ${LOCALPATH}/local/gene2go
     ${LOCALPATH}/local/go-basic.obo
     ${LOCALPATH}/local/geneid2sym_human.json
     ${LOCALPATH}/local/geneid2sym_mouse.json

-When running
+This will also generate the cached files

+    ${LOCALPATH}/local/godag_*.pkl

+and by default will be read for this version unless other versions are requested.
-The current software includes the light-weight locally-stored DAG pickle object that is automatically pre-loaded from the cache.
+Because the current software includes these light-weight pickle objects that is automatically pre-loaded from the cache.
 Once the cache is stored once, most features can be performed locally without internet connection for ontology or data download.